 As a Clinical Psychologist and keynote speaker, Cari is uplifting and inspirational.
-Her keynote “Signal your cells for health” is the kind of speech that changes lives and companies as people reimagine themselves.
+Her keynote “Your BodySong” is the kind of speech that changes lives and companies as people reimagine themselves.
 Cari’s decades of experience in the health field combined with her playful story-telling abilities, creates a unique audience experience.
 She blends practical and professional advice with a passionate invitation for attendees to take bold new steps towards changing their health, the energy they put out in their workplace, families, communities and our world.